Payment and scheduling

 I am frequently asked about insurance.
 I have attempted to be in network with a couple of major insurance companies a few different times.
 I have found that my services for wellness and preventative care are not covered services.
 When we work together, we can structure the care based on your needs rather than what an insurance company requires.

-I offer multiple session discounts by request with a sliding scale for those in need.
 If you have a Health Savings Account or Flexible Spending Account you may be able to use that to pay for these services.
-I would like to support you to have access to Holistic Care.

 How long do appointments last?